 Preparing a good apology doesn’t have to be difficult.
 According to a study from Ohio State University, there are six components of a good apology, ranked from most to least important:

-With those elements in mind, here are five steps you can take to craft an apology that works.
+With those elements in mind, here are five steps you can take to create a social media apology or other public apology that works.

 1. Understand the Issue.